-5.5 Need for the Project: There is a large, untapped market for broadband wireless access in rural and unserved/underserved areas where wired infrastructure cannot be economically deployed.
-There are frequency bands that allow cognitive radio based systems to share the spectrum with the primary users of the spectrum.
-Products based on this standard will be able to serve those markets and increase the efficiency of spectrum utilization in various bands where spectrum sharing is allowed.
+5.5 Need for the Project:

+Since 2005, when the 802.22 PAR was first submitted and approved, Federal Communications Commission (FCC), National Telecommunications and Information Administration (NTIA) and other regulators have broadened their horizons for cooperative spectrum sharing approaches in order to optimize spectrum utilization [1].
+FCC/ NTIA are in the process of opening new spectrum bands which specifically require multi-levels of regulated users to share the spectrum utilizing cognitive radio behavior.
+For our purposes, we define spectrum sharing as a mechanism which ensures that primary services are protected from interference while allowing other opportunistic devices to share the spectrum.
+While these new bands have been specified by the FCC for the United States, they may be different in other countries.
+The intention of this PAR is to align the current 802.22 technology with emerging regulations.

+The fundamental assumption behind the operation of IEEE 802.22 systems is that spectrum is shared with primary users.
+Hence the shared spectrum may or may not be available at all times and at all the locations.
+The radio will have to automatically change its characteristics and behavior to operate in appropriate alternate spectrum as directed by the cognitive sharing mechanism (e. g. database, spectrum access system, sensing or beaconing).
+Thus 802.22 systems are highly applicable for use in bands that allow spectrum sharing such as the radar bands.

 Also, it is a requirement of the Standards Association that the Sponsor shall initiate a revision of a standard whenever any of the material in the standard (including all amendments, corrigenda, etc.) become obsolete or incorrect, or if multiple amendments to a base standard are being worked on or near completion three years after its approval or most recent reaffirmation.
 Such is the case here where there are two amendments (viz.
-P802.22a on MIBS and Management Plane Procedures and P802.22b on Enahcements for Broadband Services and Monitoring Applications) that are likely to complete in the near future.
+P802.22a on MIBS and Management Plane Procedures and P802.22b on Enhancement for Broadband Services and Monitoring Applications) that are likely to complete in the near future.
 Furthermore, the IEEE 802.22 Working Group has identified some clauses that require correction and maintenance.

-The intention is to incorporate the amendments P802.22a, P802.22b, make corrections to the IEEE Std.
-802.22-2011 as well as to add a new clause that provides ways in which the IEEE 802.22 Standard may be used in other frequency bands that allow spectrum sharing.
+Hence, this Revision project merges the P802.22a Amendment on MIBs and Management Plane Procedures.
+It also merges the P802.22b amendment on Enhancement for Broadband Services and Monitoring Applications.
+The revision project makes technical corrections to various Clauses.
+The revision project provides new clauses.
+These new clauses specify ways in which the IEEE 802.22 Standard may be used in other frequency bands that allow spectrum sharing.
+It also introduces new clauses specifying how 802.22 systems can be used for broadcasting and backhaul applications.
 5.6 Stakeholders for the Standard: Manufacturers and users of semiconductor, personal computer, enterprise networking devices, consumer electronic devices, home networking equipment, mobile devices, wireless internet service providers etc.

 Intellectual Property 6.1.a.
 Is the Sponsor aware of any copyright permissions needed for this project?: No 6.1.b.
 Is the Sponsor aware of possible registration activity related to this project?: No